bone-machine/Just-KernelSU-Next-A52s-5G/README.md

 For ad-blocking, just use [bindhosts](https://github.com/bindhosts/bindhosts)

+Use this [KSU Module](https://github.com/user-attachments/files/25517721/A16StorageFix-v2.0.zip) if your apps can't save data in AOSP Android 16 ROMs.
+(There's also [this](https://github.com/omersusin/StorageFixer/) and [this](https://gist.github.com/Loukious/d7f6da0bdc13556d2cde84123fe4f794).
+Your pick.)

+I have yet to find any app that complains about root while using [crDroid ROM](https://crdroid.net/a52sxq/12) for this device with KSU-Next manual hook implementation and Zygisk-Next.\
+I have no need to implement SUSFS (you can check [MySelly](https://github.com/crdroidandroid/android_kernel_nothing_sm7325)'s repo if you need to implement it and how to do so)

 # Credits (*)
 **salvogiangri** (kernel, UN1CA ROM), **utkustnr/Frax3r** (kernel, update-binary shell script and README.md instructions), **RisenID** (kernel), **saadelasfur** (kernel), **Simon1511** (AOSP related changes), **MySelly** (crDroid's Nothing-Phone-1 kernel), **Haky86** (kernel A23 5G), **DrRoot85** (kernel S23), **0xSecureByte** (kernel msm-5.4), **rifsxd** (KSU-Next), **backslashxx** (Manual hook implementation for KSU-Next), **osm0sis** (Recovery Flashable Zip shell script), **ravindu644** (kernel compilation), **Samsung** (original kernel source code), **CodeLinaro** (kernel Qualcomm msm-5.4)

-<sub>* There are several commits which do not have the original author's name.
+<sup>* There are several commits which do not have the original author's name.
 In most cases, you can find the source for each change inside each commit.
-In any case, I do not take credit for them.</sub>
+In any case, I do not take credit for them.</sup>

 # Resources
 https://github.com/Mesa-Labs-Archive/android_kernel_samsung_sm7325/